 Even the best and brightest marketing copywriters must take inspiration from somewhere.
-If you’re looking for direct mail examples to add to your swipe file, you’ve come to the right place.
+If you’re looking for creative direct mail examples to add to your swipe file, you’ve come to the right place.

 Wait?
 Let’s back up.
 What’s a swipe file?